N. Kishore Kumar Reddy

-Earlier life
+Early life

 Kishore Kumar Reddy has been the Chairman of AP Water Resource Development Corporation.
 Nallari Kishore Kumar hails from Nagaripalle, Chittoor District.
 He completed his schooling from Hyderabad Public School in the year 1984, Intermediate from Nrupthunga Junior College Hyderabad in the year 1987, and Bachelor of Arts from Nizam College, Hyderabad, in the year 1990.

 Political career

-Referring to his elder brother’s advice Sri Kishore Kumar Reddy entered politics and contested from the Pileru Assembly in 2014 elections representing the Jai Samaikyandhra Party (JSP) and secured 57,000 votes.
+Referring to his elder brother's advice Sri Kishore Kumar Reddy entered politics and contested from the Pileru Assembly in 2014 elections representing the Jai Samaikyandhra Party (JSP) and secured 57,000 votes.
 The JSP party was floated by his elder brother Nallari Kiran Kumar Reddy.

-Lately in 2017 Nallari Kishore Kumar Reddy joined the Telugu Desam Party (TDP).
-Kishore Kumar Reddy kick-started his journey in the TDP party in the presence of the Chief Minister AP Nara Chandrababu Naidu by draping him a yellow scarf on his neck.
+In 2017 Nallari Kishore Kumar Reddy joined the Telugu Desam Party (TDP).
+Kishore Kumar Reddy kick-started his journey in the TDP party in the presence of the Chief Minister AP Nara Chandrababu Naidu by draping a yellow scarf on his neck.

 In the 2014 elections, Kishore Kumar Reddy lost in Pileru by a close margin to YSR Congress candidate Chinthala Ramachandra Reddy.
 Chief Minister of Andhra Pradesh Nara Chandrababu Naidu has nominated Kishore Kumar Reddy as the Chairman of AP Housing Development Corporation.
-Earlier Kishore Kumar was appointed as the Chairman of AP Water Resource Development Corporation.
+Earlier Kishore Kumar was appointed the Chairman of AP Water Resource Development Corporation.
 Kishore Kumar Reddy is confident of gaining TDP ticket in Pileru constituency.